pletcher/logos-sophokleios/README.md

 occasionally we need modern niceties for CSS and JS.
 If you need to install a
 dependency:

 1. Think very carefully.
-Do we really need this dependency?
-What happens if it breaks?
+2. Do we really need this dependency?
+3. What happens if it breaks?
+4. Can we just use part of the dependency in the `vendor/` directory with proper attribution?
-2. Run `npm i -D <dependency>` from within the `assets/` directory.
+2. If you really must install a dependency --- like `@tailwindcss/forms` ---, run `npm i -D <dependency>` from within the `assets/` directory.

 ## Commentaries